 What are the different skin wear levels

-There are 5 different skin exteriors in CSGO: Factory New, Minimal Wear, Field Tested, Well Worn, and Battle Scarred.
+There are 5 different skin exteriors in CS2: Factory New, Minimal Wear, Field Tested, Well Worn, and Battle Scarred.
 Each of them has a specific float value range assigned to it.
 Factory New skins are the least damaged and most expensive skins, while Battle Scarred skins are in possibly the worst condition, and will cost the least amount of money.
 It is worth noting that not every skin is available in all five exteriors.

 Now let’s get into a brief description of all 5 levels of skin wear.